 Mansfield man indicted on child pornography charges

-Mitchell A. Owens, 29, was charged with receiving, distributing and possessing visual depictions of minors engaged in sexually explicit conduct.
+Christian K. Smith, Jr., 44, was was charged with receiving, distributing and possessing visual depictions of minors engaged in sexually explicit conduct.

-If convicted, the defendant’s sentence will be determined by the court after review of factors unique to this case, including the defendant’s prior criminal record, if any, the defendant's role in the offense and the characteristics of the violation.
+If convicted, the defendant’s sentence will be determined by the Court after review of factors unique to this case, including the defendant’s prior criminal record, if any, the defendant's role in the offense and the characteristics of the violation.
 In all cases the sentence will not exceed the statutory maximum and in most cases it will be less than the maximum.

 An indictment is only a charge and is not evidence of guilt.
 A defendant is entitled to a fair trial in which it will be the government’s burden to prove guilt beyond a reasonable doubt.